hoseinpur/hoseinpur.github.io/_pages/fun.md

 main focus!
 The only reason is my passion for outer space, I wanted to see and explore through the camera viewfinder.
 Now I own two cameras, Nikon D5300 with 18-140mm Nikkor for Astrophotography and Landscape, and Olympus Pen for Portrait and Street photography.

-My goal: owning a Leica Q2 for B/W photography and QHY268M camera with Planewave CDK12.5 astrograph on an Astro-Physics 1100 GTO mount for capturing galaxies. (is this so much to ask?!)
+My goal: owning a Leica Q2 for B/W photography and QHY268M camera with Planewave CDK12.5 astrograph on an Astro-Physics 1100 GTO mount.

 ## Keyboard collection
 ![Playing Chess](/images/5_keyboard.jpg){: .align-right width="300px"}